glouppe/info8006-introduction-to-ai/lecture4.md

 .center.width-50[![](figures/lec4/csp-graph.png)]

-- What would BFS or DF do?
+- What would BFS or DFS do?
 What problems does naive search have?
 - For $n$ variables of domain size $d$, $b=(n-l)d$ at depth $l$.
     - We generate a tree with $n!d^n$ leaves even if there are only $d^n$ possible assignments!

+???

+Simulate the execution on blackboard.
+Highlight two issues:
+- commutativity
+- constraints are checked only at the end, by the goal function

 ---